Why Are Jellycats So Expensive? The Complete Guide for 2026

 How can I tell if a Jellycat is genuine?

 Genuine Jellycats have a sewn-in label with the Jellycat logo and are only sold through authorized retailers.
 The quality of materials and stitching is also noticeably superior to counterfeits.
+The official Jellycat website is a reliable source for purchasing or verifying genuine Jellycat products.

 How long do Jellycats typically last?